Analysis | Charles Barkley had the worst possible timing — ‘The Last Dance’ is the latest reminder

 Barkley fell two wins short of the 1993 title and never got a second crack at the Finals.
 In 1994 and 1995, the Suns lost in the second round to Hakeem Olajuwon's Rockets, who went on to win back-to-back championships.
 In 1996, David Robinson’s Spurs knocked out the Suns in the first round, and Barkley, whose supporting cast had splintered, again saw the writing on the wall.

-His last gasp came with a trade to the Rockets, where he tried to ring chase alongside Olajuwon and Drexler.
+His last gasp came with a trade to Houston, where he hoped to chase a ring alongside Olajuwon and Drexler.
 By then, though, he was 34, and his game was declining.
 Houston fell to the Utah Jazz in the 1997 Western Conference finals, and Barkley’s career sputtered out.

 There are other great players who can relate to Barkley’s plight: Patrick Ewing, Reggie Miller, Karl Malone and John Stockton, to name a few.
 Yet Barkley’s pain is uniquely visible.
 Ewing didn’t capture the public imagination or media headlines like Barkley.
 Miller couldn’t match Barkley’s on-court skill and impact.
-Malone and Stockton, meanwhile, got two Finals shots at Jordan and shouldered the losses together.
+Malone and Stockton got two Finals shots at Jordan but shouldered the losses together.

 In retirement, Barkley has held court in front of cameras and microphones, haunted by Jordan’s dominance and taunted by lesser players with rings such as Draymond Green.
-He’s had to swallow his pride and take his lumps, all because he couldn’t beat the greatest player of all time at his apex.
+He has had to swallow his pride and take his lumps, all because he couldn’t beat the greatest player of all time at his apex.

 On the court, Barkley checked so many boxes: strength, confidence, drive, quickness, power and agility.
 He had good feel, dependable go-to moves on the block and a soft shooting touch.